-Whether you consider yourself a private person or someone who is pretty open with others about who you are, it can be difficult to decide how much information to give your child and their adoptive family about your personal life.
-After all, when you place your child, you still don’t know their adoptive family as well as you do your friends and family members, and there might be aspects of your life and adoption story that you’re not sure you want to share.
+Whether you consider yourself a private person or someone who is pretty open with others about who you are, it can be hard to decide how much information to give your child and their adoptive family about your personal life.
+After all, when you place your child for adoption, you still don’t know their adoptive family as well as you do your friends and family members, and there might be aspects of your life and adoption story that you’re not sure you want to share.

-We ask all of the birth parents with whom we work to fill out a “Social and Medical History,” which is basically just a packet of lots and lots of questions about you.
+We ask all of the birth parents who decide to work with us to fill out a “Social and Medical History,” which is basically just a packet with lots of questions about you.
 We used to ask only for basic information about your health, like whether you had any pregnancy complications or a history of any type of illness in your family.
-We still ask those questions, because it’s extremely important information for the adoptive family to have to help your child stay healthy; but now, we also ask many other questions that are just about you, like your hobbies, your favorite food, and what type of music you like.
+We still ask those questions, because they help the adoptive family and your child stay healthy; but now, we also ask many other questions that are just about you, like your hobbies, your favorite food, and what type of music you like.

 It might seem too personal or even just silly to share information like where you grew up or what style of clothing you wear, but we know from experience that adoptees are grateful to have it.
 Adoption is a big part of your child’s life story, and no matter what kind of relationship you have, you’ll always be important to them.
 The more they know about you, the more secure they can feel in knowing where they came from.